Silobreaker/MaltegoDocumentation/index.md

 ### Document Evidence for Link
 > Any Silobreaker entity &rarr; `silobreaker.Document`

-> Find document evidence for inbound link
+> Search Silobreaker for document evidence (pastes excluded) of the incoming link to the input entity

 This special transform is used to investigate relations.
 If you have used any of the entity transforms on a Silobreaker entity to find related entities you can use the _[SB] Document Evidence For Link_ on the child nodes to find documents that outline the relationship between those children and their parent(s).
 Paste documents are excluded from the result set by default.
 Run [Document Evidence For Link (Including Pastes)](#document-evidence-for-link-(including-pastes)) to find evidence of pastes in addition to regular documents.